marshmallow-code/webargs/docs/quickstart.rst

 .. note::

-    By default, webargs only parses nested fields using the ``json`` request location.
-You can, however, :ref:`implement your own parser <custom-parsers>` to add nested field functionality to the other locations.
+    Of the default supported locations in webargs, only the ``json`` request location supports nested datastructures.
+You can, however, :ref:`implement your own data loader <custom-loaders>` to add nested field functionality to the other locations.

 Next Steps
 ----------